Best CNC Plasma Tables for Small Shops in 2026: Langmuir vs Arclight vs Baileigh

 - Lincoln Electric Torchmate 4400/4800 specifications (torchmate.com)

-- Hypertherm CNC cutting application notes
+- Hypertherm CNC cutting application notes and Powermax product data

 - AWS D1.1 Structural Welding Code — cut quality standards reference